bmry/github-resume/README.md

 # github-resume

-A service that creates a résumé based on your GitHub repos/activity.
+A service that creates a developer's résumé based on his GitHub repos/activity.
 It enable you to have a quick view of person's git/github activity, before the interview.

 How to Install